adsharma/adsharma.github.io/_posts/2025-10-04-world-normal-form.md

 * Endorsed by other entities in the system.
 For humans, it could come in the form of social connectivity.
 * Temporal ownership of property.
 If entity A sells a property to entity B, it needs to be owned by one or the other.
 Not both.

-What other rules would you propose to make such data representation useful to  machine learning and formalize everyday common sense intelligence into a form that models can learn from?
+What other rules would you propose to make such data representations useful to  machine learning and formalize everyday common sense intelligence into a form that models can learn from?